HMS Dreadnought (1906): Background

-The Royal Navy (RN), the Imperial Japanese Navy and the United States Navy all recognised these issues before 1905.
-The RN modified the design of the Lord Nelson-class battleship to include a secondary armament of 9.2 in guns that could fight at longer ranges than the 6 in guns on older ships, but a proposal to arm them solely with 12-inch guns was rejected.
+The Royal Navy, the Imperial Japanese Navy and the United States Navy all recognised these issues before 1905.
+The Royal Navy modified the design of the Lord Nelson-class battleship to include a secondary armament of 9.2 in guns that could fight at longer ranges than the 6 in guns on older ships, but a proposal to arm them solely with 12-inch guns was rejected.
 The Japanese battleship Satsuma was laid down as an all-big-gun battleship, five months before Dreadnought, but gun shortages allowed her to be equipped with only four of the twelve 12-inch guns that had been planned.
 The Americans began design work on an all-big-gun battleship around the same time in 1904, but progress was leisurely and the two South Carolina-class battleships were not ordered until March 1906, five months after Dreadnought was laid down, and the month after she was launched.

 The invention by Charles Algernon Parsons of the steam turbine in 1884 led to a significant increase in the speed of ships with his dramatic unauthorised demonstration of his yacht Turbinia with her speed of up to 34 kn at Queen Victoria's Diamond Jubilee at Spithead in 1897.
 After further trials of two turbine-powered destroyers, Viper and Cobra, coupled with the positive experiences of several small passenger ships with turbines, Dreadnought was ordered with turbines.

 The Battle of the Yellow Sea and Battle of Tsushima were analysed by Fisher's Committee, with Captain William Pakenham's statement that "12-inch gunfire" by both sides demonstrated hitting power and accuracy, whilst 10-inch shells passed unnoticed.
-Admiral Fisher wanted his board to confirm, refine and implement his ideas of a warship that had both the speed of 21 knots and 12-inch guns, pointing out that at the Battle of Tsushima, Admiral Togo had been able to cross the Russians' "T" due to speed.
-The long-range (13000 m) engagement during the Battle of the Yellow Sea, in particular, although never experienced by any navy prior to the battle, seemed to confirm what the RN already believed.
+Admiral Fisher wanted his board to confirm, refine and implement his ideas of a warship that had both the speed of 21 knots and 12-inch guns, pointing out that at the Battle of Tsushima, the Japanese ships commanded by Admiral Togo had been able to "cross the T" of the Russian ships due to speed.
+The long-range (13000 m) engagement during the Battle of the Yellow Sea, in particular, although never experienced by any navy prior to the battle, seemed to confirm what the Royal Navy already believed.